rshafranek/rshafranek.github.io/_posts/2018-08-28-AI_articles.md

 Specifically, I used a Python-based implementation of a recurrent neural network to generate new article names based on a novel dataset of 4,520 political science publications.
 This dataset includes every article published from 2008-2017 (excluding letters, editorials, and book reviews) in the following journals: *American Journal of Political Science, American Political Science Review, British Journal of Political Science, Comparative Politics, International Organization, International Theory, Journal of Experimental Political Science, Journal of Political Philosophy, Journal of Politics, Political Analysis, Political Science Research and Methods, Public Opinion Quarterly, Studies in American Political Development, World Politics*.

-Thanks to Max Woolf's [textgenrnn](https://github.com/minimaxir/textgenrnn/) package, the process couldn't be simpler.
+Thanks to Max Woolf's [textgenrnn](https://github.com/minimaxir/textgenrnn/) package, the process couldn't be more straightforward.
 We simply load the text file containing our training data, and set the neural net to studying:

 ```python
 # import the package